dchouzer/GamifyLyfe/README.md

 https://github.com/settings/ssh

-3) Clone the git repository (in your shared folder would probably be best for really local development) git@github.com:leeviana/gamify-lyfe.git
+3) Clone the git repository (in your shared folder would probably be best for really local development) 'git clone git@github.com:leeviana/gamify-lyfe.git'

-	This will make a new gamify-lyfe folder
+(This will make a new gamify-lyfe folder)

 4) Running 'python manage.py runserver 0.0.0.0:8000' will run the django instance on localhost:8000